Colton-Christianson/Colton-Christianson/README.md

 ### Hi!
 I'm Colton.
-I am an IT and CyberSecurity profesional. :computer:
+I am an <a href="https://www.linkedin.com/in/colton-christianson-277006357/>IT and CyberSecurity Profesional.</a>☺

 <h2> :computer: Information Technology and CyberSecurity Projects :computer: </h2>